HappyEnt/vehicle-coordination/components/coordination/README.md

 - `src/bin` this folder holds both binaries of this crate (one for the actual coordination and one as the camera interface)
 - `src/*` these files contain different utility structs and functionality, depending on the name of the file
+- `evaluation/` this folder contains all files regarding the evaluation of this project

 ### Binaries